yash-tatvic/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 ### Initialize Amplitude with Google Analytics events forwarder

 Add the Amplitude SDK with Google Analytics events forwarder snippet **before** your Google Tag snippet.
 Adding it before ensures that all Google Analytics (GA4) events that you collected are forwarded to Amplitude.
 Placement before the Google Analytics snippet ensures that Amplitude can listen to and receive all events you collect with Google Analytics.
+See

 ```html
 <script type="text/javascript">